 6. Ease of Deployments

-The cloud provides some unique features to handle deployments.
-With integration into your source control system, you can configure automated version including the deployment of code, databases, automatic provisioning of servers, and automated testing of your app.
+The cloud provides some unique features to handle.
+With integration into your source control system, you can configure automated version including the deployment of code, databases, automatic provisioning of servers, and automated testing of your app (DevOps and cloud).

 Deployment slots also provide the potential to perform no downtime deployments in a production environment.
 A deployment slot is an entirely different web application hosted at a separate URL.
 You can perform your deployment to the slot and test out everything.
 When all is well, you simply switch your production and staging slot to officially go live!
 One cool feature is that you can route a small percentage of production traffic to your staging slot.
 This enables you to test new features in production and ensure all is well before opening the flood gates.

 The cloud puts many advanced services in the hands of developers to quickly develop highly scalable and powerful applications.
 Here is a list of a few of these services: